 The CAA is a larger project of ‘numerical domination’ of Hindus, a basic premise of Hindu nationalism.
 To the proponents of this doctrine, India can retain its Hindu character only with the preponderance of numerical Hinduism.
 To Vinayak Damodar Savarkar, the term ‘Hindutva’ meant the quality of being a Hindu.

-Hindus, according to Savarkar, are those who consider India as the land in which their ancestors lived.
+Hindus, according to Savarkar, consider India to be the land in which their ancestors lived.
 In his Essentials of Hindutva (1923), Savarkar provides three distinct criteria for identifying Hinduness: ‘common nation,’ ‘common race and ‘common civilisation,’ which became the basis for excluding Indian Muslims and Indian Christians[1].

 M.S.
 Golwalkar, a founding member of Rashtriya Swayamsevak Sangh (RSS) and a prominent ideologue of Hindutva, goes a step ahead and declares Muslims as the enemies of the nation.